khulnasoft-lab/design.khulnasoft.com/contents/patterns/notifications.md

 ### When not to use

-- To spam users with non-important details.
-Avoid overburdening users with non-essential notifications as it leads to fatigue and decreases their ability to be productive within the product.
+- Sharing trivial details.
+Overburdening users with notifications is fatiguing and inhibits productivity, but also devalues the notification system as a whole.

 ### Behavior